open-webui/docs/docs/getting-started/env-configuration.md

 - Default: `False`
 - Description: Sets ComfyUI to Flux mode.
 Only set if Flux is required, as the workflow is completely different and is not at all compatible with other models.

+#### `COMFYUI_CUSTOM_WORKFLOW_PATH`

+- Type: `str`
+- Description: Provides a path to read a ComfyUI workflow in JSON format, instead of using the default inlined templates.
+You can obtain the workflow formatted exactly as needed by opening your browser Developer Tools, navigating to ComfyUI, queueing a prompt, and copying the "Request" field in the respective entry.
+If used, all ComfyUI-related options except for `COMFYUI_BASE_URL` are ignored.
+If you are running in Docker, don't forget to mount the configuration into the container!

+#### `COMFYUI_CUSTOM_WORKFLOW_PROMPT_INDEX`

+- Type: `str`
+- Description: Optional, but _strongly recommended_ if you have `COMFYUI_CUSTOM_WORKFLOW_PATH` set.
+Specifies the node index in which your input prompt is located.
+For example, if your input prompt is inside a key named "6", you would set this environment variable to 6.
+If unset, all images will be generated will completely ignore the prompt altogether.

+#### `COMFYUI_CUSTOM_WORKFLOW_SEED_INDEX`

+- Type: `str`
+- Description: Optional, but recommended if you have `COMFYUI_CUSTOM_WORKFLOW_PATH` set.
+Specifies the node index in which your seed is input.
+If unset, every image generated will have the exact same seed.

 :::info

     [Find out more here](https://docs.openwebui.com/tutorial/images)